Author: David

 For more information about the levv compose specification, click here.

-Exposing your application on the internet
+Exposing your application to the internet

 By default, services deployed on levv cloud are not publicly accessible.